valeste/valeste.github.io/_posts/2023-04-25-wt-epi-cell-protocol.md

 #### Artificial Seawater - 1% Pen/Strep & 0.01% Amp B (ASW-PSA)

-This solution is used for transferring the excised buds to the biosaftey cabinet in TPS as well as washing during dissection.
+This solution is used as the media in which the tunicate is submerged during dissection.

 In the biosafety cabinet add together the following: